theDanielYeh/jobify/README.md

 - Users can create new job cards.
 - Users can view saved job cards.
 - Users can edit saved job cards.
-- Users can delete saved job cards
+- Users can delete saved job cards.

 ## Preview